ArpitKharwade/My-Personal-Portfolio/README.md

 # 🌟 Personal Portfolio

-A sleek and modern personal portfolio built using HTML, CSS, and JavaScript to showcase your skills, projects, and experience.
+A sleek and modern personal portfolio built using HTML, CSS, and JavaScript to showcase my skills, projects, and experience.

 ## 🚀 Features
 - 🎨 Fully responsive and visually appealing design